William-gregory/DA-ML/offline_learning/README.md

 `Xarray`\
 `Cartopy`

 The notebook shows how the 5-fold cross validation analysis was performed in order to do model selection.
-The python script shows how the model was trained using all data to derive a `final' network.
+The python script shows how the model was trained using all data to derive a "final" network.

 ### Data